matrix-org/matrix-spec-proposals/proposals/3967-device-signing-upload-uia.md

 situation where a Homeserver will be applying a grace period and so allow a malicious actor to bypass UIA for a period of time after each authentication.

+### Existing users without E2EE keys

+Existing user accounts who do not already have cross-signing keys set up will now be able to upload keys without UIA.
+If such a user has their access token compromised, an attacker will be able to upload a `master_key`, `self_signing_key` and `user_signing_key`.
+This is a similar threat model to a malicious server admin replacing these keys in the homeserver database.

+This does not mean:
+ - the attacker can "take over the account".
+Device login/logout endpoints are still protected via UIA.
+ - the device will appear as verified.
+This requires out-of-band verification e.g emoji comparison, which will correctly detect the MITM'd key.

+The main usability issue around this endpoint is requiring UIA, so it is critical that we only require UIA when absolutely necessary for the security of the account.
+In practice, this means requiring UIA when keys are _replaced_.
+There have been suggestions to reintroduce a grace period (e.g after initial device login) or just mandate it entirely for these old existing accounts.
+This would negatively impact usability because:
+ - it introduces temporal variability which becomes difficult to debug.
+ - it introduces configuration variability which becomes difficult to debug.
+It's not clear what the grace period should actually be.
+Anything less than 1 hour risks catching initial x-signing requests from users who are on particularly awful networks.
+   However, even increasing this to 1 hour poses the risk that we incorrectly catch the initial upload (e.g the client logs in on a bad GSM connection, then give up waiting for it to login and close the app, only reopening it the next day).
+This becomes difficult to debug in bug reports, as they just report HTTP 401s and it is unknown what the HS configuration is for the time delay.
+This is seen already due to the use (or non-use) of `ui_auth.session_timeout`.

 ## Unstable prefix

 Not applicable as client behaviour need not change.